Moshe Dayan: Jerusalem

 On 23 July 1948, on David Ben-Gurion's insistence over General Staff opposition, Dayan was appointed military commander of Jewish-controlled areas of Jerusalem.
 In this post, he launched two military offensives.
 Both were night-time operations and both failed.
 On 17 August, he sent two companies to attempt to occupy the hillsides around Government House, but they retreated suffering casualties.
 On the night of 20 October 1948, to coincide with the end of Operation Yoav further south, Operation Wine Press was launched.
 Its objective was to capture Bethlehem via Beit Jala.
 Six companies set out but were pinned down by machine-gun fire in the wadi below Beit Jala and were forced to withdraw.

 Following the 17 September 1948 assassination of Count Folke Bernadotte, it was over 20 hours before he imposed a curfew over Jewish Jerusalem and began arresting members of Lehi, the underground organisation believed to be responsible.
 One reason for this delay was the need to bring loyal troops from Tel Aviv into the city.

 On 20 October 1948, Dayan commanded the 800-strong Etzioni Brigade during the ill-fated Operation Yeqev, in which the objectives were to join the Harel Brigade in the capture of the mountain range overlooking Beit Jala.
 The mission was called-off because of misguided navigation, and Ben Gurion's fear of upsetting the Christian world at Israel's capture of Christian sites.
-A ceasefire went into effect on the 22nd of October.
+A ceasefire went into effect on 22 October.

 In the autumn of 1948, he was involved in negotiations with Abdullah el Tell, the Jordanian military commander of East Jerusalem, over a lasting cease-fire for the Jerusalem area.
 In 1949, he had at least five face-to-face meetings with King Abdullah of Jordan over the Armistice Agreement and the search for a long-term peace agreement.
 Following a February 1949 incident, he was courtmartialed for disobeying an order from his superior, Major-General Zvi Ayalon OC Central Command.
 A military court found him guilty and briefly demoted him from lieutenant colonel to major.
 This did not prevent him from attending the armistice negotiations on Rhodes.
 On 29 June 1949, he was appointed head of all Israeli delegations to the Mixed Armistice Commission meetings.
 In September 1949, despite being involved in these negotiations, Dayan recommended to Ben-Gurion that the army should be used to open the road to Jerusalem and gain access to the Western Wall and Mount Scopus.